Studying for an SAT, ACT, AP*, or state exit (EOC) exam?

 95% of Shmoop SAT users felt prepared for the SAT, and 100% of Shmoop SAT Users would use Shmoop test prep again.

-Once named to California’s list of persistently lowest-achieving schools, Indio High School was saw a 6x increase in the number of AP scholars and was awarded the Top High School Silver Award Winner from U.S. News & World Report.
+Once named to California’s list of persistently lowest-achieving schools, Indio High School saw a 6x increase in the number of AP scholars and was awarded the Top High School Silver Award Winner from U.S. News & World Report.

 With Shmoop, Indio High School raised its average SAT score by 119.6 points.